Solas: Mage to E-7. Checkmate.

 In fiction, checkmate more often than not comes as a complete surprise, leaving the losing player baffled and the winning player smug about his intellectual superiority.
 Often paired with a handsome remark ("I believe, sir, that this is checkmate").
-This works very well if the work is emphasizing the loser's obliviousness, but quite a few works use this trope to emphasize the winner's skill and foresight
+This works very well if the work is emphasizing the loser's obliviousness, but quite a few works use this trope to emphasize the winner's skill and foresight, no matter how unrealistic that might be.
+(Also, giving the audience a clear view of the board is only optional.)

 An especially unlikely form is where one of the players announces 'check', directly followed by the other player countering it with a 'checkmate'.
 This is virtually impossible to perform in an actual game of chess for several reasons:

-- If a player merely moves a friendly piece to block the attempt on their king, the attacker can immediately capture it, reasserting the original check and blocking the attempted counterattack (thus, not a checkmate).
+- Barring the unusual case of "discovered check"note , if a player merely moves a friendly piece to block the attempt on their king, the attacker can probably immediately capture it, reasserting the original check and blocking the attempted counterattack (thus, not a checkmate).

 - If a player moves their king to a safe square, even if this exposes a check attempt on the opponent's king by another friendly piece, the opponent can move their attacking piece to the recently vacated square to block the check attempt (thus, not a checkmate).

-- If a player captures the attacking piece, even if this creates a check attempt on the opponent's king, the opponent will almost always have protected that square with a nearby ally who can immediately capture the player's piece in response (thus, not a checkmate).
+- If a player captures the attacking piece, even if this creates a check attempt on the opponent's king, the opponent will almost always have protected that square with a nearby ally who can immediately capture the player's piece in response (thus, not a checkmate) — barring, again, cases of discovered check.

-- Speaking of which, advanced chess players are Genre Savvy enough to anticipate all of the above situations in advance.
+- And advanced chess players are smart enough to anticipate all of the above situations in advance.

 However, as a check attempt severely limits the opponent's available options (move their king, capture or block the attacker), a classier (and more technically accurate) version is for the player to predict the number of moves until one player is forced into checkmate — "checkmates Black in three moves", for example. note